 In 2006, the track again underwent extensive renovation.
 The track and pit lane were completely resurfaced, removing the concrete patches from the turns and installing standardised kerbing across the whole course.
 New link roads were also added in the track's famed Keyhole section to allow for three separate road course configurations, two of which could be run concurrently.

-On March 2, 2011, it was announced that the track had been purchased from Truesports by Green Savoree Racing Promotions, which currently also promotes the Indycar street courses at St Petersburg and Toronto, ending Truesports' 29 years of ownership.
+On March 2, 2011, it was announced that the track had been purchased from Truesports by Green Savoree Racing Promotions, which currently also promotes the IndyCar street courses at St Petersburg and Toronto.